ProcessMining-uOttawa/Process_Mining-Log_Filtering_Preprocessing/docs/APIs/MergeSameEventRows.md

 ## Usage
 ``
-MergeSameEventRows (DataFrame dataset, String idName, String eventName, Object conditions) ``
+MergeSameEventRows (DataFrame dataset, Object conditions) ``

 ## Arguments
 - `dataName` is the name of pandas dataframe we want to manipulate.
-- `idName` is the name of id we need to sort by and group by.
-- `eventName` is one the name of event we need to utilize in this function
 - `conditions` is an object{key:value}. and it includes the merge rules.

 ## Return